Skip to main content

 LSC Annual Conference 2026 | In/ter/dependence: Transitions of Power, Frictions of Freedom

-Save the Date | 17-19 June 2026 | Preliminary programme outlined below
+17-19 June 2026 | Programme outlined below

-• The conference organizers are: Ulf Brunnbauer, Carmen Dexl, Birgit Hebel-Bauridl and Paul Vickers
+• The conference organizers are: Ulf Brunnbauer, Carmen Dexl, Birgit Hebel-Bauridl and Paul Vickers.

 July 4, 2026, marks 250 years since the American Declaration of Independence.
 This anniversary provides an opportunity to examine critically how independence movements have functioned historically and continue to operate today.
 While the 1776 Declaration promised liberty, it excluded women, Indigenous peoples, and the enslaved from its vision of freedom.
 This conference uses the anniversary as a point of departure to explore how independence and interdependence are deeply entangled phenomena.
 From the American Revolution to the emergence of new states after the fall of empires and the end of communism in Europe, moments of national sovereignty have produced new forms of dependence and exclusion.
 We will examine these dynamics in Europe, the Americas, and beyond, investigating how struggles for self-determination intersect with other axes of power including gender, race, and class, from the late eighteenth century to the present.